alrieckert/lazarus/components/projecttemplates/README.txt

 can contain some info about the project.
 The following keywords can be found
 there:

+ProjectFile
+  Any file that has a name equal to this (no extension) is treated specially, it is renamed to the project name.
+That is ProjectFile=example will replace example.lpi example.lpr and example.cfg with the name given by the user.
+By default, the value of ProjectFile is assumed to be 'project'.
+  (note that the .ini file is not copied)

 Name
   Name of the template
 Author